Before you begin

 In some cases supporting documentation must be deposited (e.g. evidence of death of a first named attorney or a trust deed).

 A copy of the document is acceptable, provided it is a good quality photocopy of the original that has been either:

 - properly certified as a true copy of the original by a justice of the peace, commissioner for declarations or an Australian lawyer

-- submitted in person at the time of lodgement, along with the original, at one of our Titles Registry offices or business centres.
-A departmental officer will compare the copy with the original, then return the original to you immediately.
+- submitted in person at the time of lodgement, along with the original, at 1 of our regional business centres that accepts Titles Registry lodgements.
+A staff member will compare the copy with the original, then return the original to you immediately.